surifirstpin/AcuBI_Technical_Documents/Version.6/Reports_TD.md

 **For example:** Refer image 17,
 **a.** On expanding Station Code, it will display Station code details(eg: area code, way used & quantity)  that fall under the particular station_2.

-**b.** On further expanding Wayused (Phone) for area code SS_z2, it will display the Phone numbers that fall under this particular
+**b.** On further expanding Wayused (Phone) for area code SS_z2, it will display the Phone numbers that fall under this particular area code.

+- ***Reset Data Drill:***
 > **Note :** to attain drill down features it need to be specified in model section, Refer **Model Documentation** for more information about drill down feature.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/94965c93059ac41d5783bc7a93d5d898377146ef/images/New_version5/TD_Reports_17.png)
 **Image 17**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg0Nzc0MzYwMCw4MDIzOTI1MjUsMTgwNj
+eyJoaXN0b3J5IjpbLTg3MzMyOTMwMyw4MDIzOTI1MjUsMTgwNj
 k4NTg1NCwtNjE3OTUzMTI2XX0=
 -->